PagerDuty/incident-response-docs/docs/during/during_an_incident.md

 ## Steps for Customer Liaison
 Be on stand-by to post public-facing messages regarding the incident.

-1. You will typically be required to update the status page and to send tweets from our various accounts at certain times during the call.
+1. You will typically be required to update the status page and to send posts from our various accounts at certain times during the call.

 1. Follow instructions from the Incident Commander.